 Going on leave can be daunting, particularly if you have never taken a leave before.

-We at Fourth Trimester teamed up with Career Coach Sharon Weinberg to create a guide to help you make a smooth transition between working and being on leave.
+We at Fourth Trimester teamed up with Career Coach Sharon Weinberg to create a free maternity leave guide to help you make a smooth transition between working and being on leave.

-The guide is useful for those who will be having a leave of one month or more, although elements of the approach can easily be used effectively for shorter absences.
+The maternity leave guide is useful for those who will be having a leave of one month or more, although elements of the approach can easily be used effectively for shorter absences.

 (1) minimize potential disruptions to operations due to confusion of ownership, partnership, and expected action,

-(2) minimize the impact on your boss, team, and partnering departments, and
+(2) minimize the impact on my boss, team, and partnering departments, and

-(3) create stretch leadership opportunities for your team members.
+(3) create stretch leadership opportunities for my team members.

 Key to your success in implementing the approach will be starting early.
 For those with planned leaves of three weeks or more, the recommendation is to begin putting in place these or similar actions at least one month (even two) before your leave date.
 In this way, the necessary clarity, accountabilities, and integration can be done in a thoughtful way with sufficient time for those taking over to feel ready and secure in the expectations made of them and the actions they will take.

-The purpose of this document is to guide an employee through the preparation required for an upcoming leave of absence.
+The purpose of this maternity leave guide is to lead an employee through the preparation required for an upcoming leave of absence.
 The outcome of good transition planning is to ensure that you, those whom you are delegating, and your key business partners (individuals, departments, vendors, customers) are clear in the actions they must take, and feel confident and empowered to do so during your absence.